Munich and the Foothills of the Alps

-It’s smart to reserve ahead, particularly for holidays and weekends during peak season (June–early Oct — especially in July–Aug, when slots can book up several days in advance).
+It’s smart to reserve ahead, particularly for holidays and weekends during peak season (June–Oct — especially in July–Aug, when slots can book up several days in advance).
 Reservations cost €1.80 per person per castle, and must be made online at least two days in advance (no later than 17:00 on the previous day.
 It works best to book online.
 A few hotels can book these tickets for you with enough notice (ask).
 You must pick up reserved tickets an hour before the appointed entry time, as it takes a while to walk up to the castles.

-This family-friendly farm, with 34 rooms, offers rustic elegance draped in goose down and pastels, and splashed with colorful modern art.
+This family-friendly farm, with 34 rooms, offers rustic elegance and lots of wooden accents.
 Its picturesque meadow setting will turn you into a dandelion-picker, and its proximity to Neuschwanstein will turn you into a hiker — the castle is just an hour’s walk away.
-While this hotel works best for drivers, it is reachable by yellow post bus from the Füssen train station.

-If Neuschwanstein was the medieval castle dream, Ehrenburg is the medieval castle reality.
+If Neuschwanstein was the medieval castle dream, Ehrenberg is the medieval castle reality.
 Once the largest fortification in Tirol, its brooding ruins lie about two miles outside Reutte.
-Ehrenburg is actually an “ensemble” of four castles, built to defend against the Bavarians and to bottle up the strategic Via Claudia trade route, which cut through the Alps as it connected Italy and Germany.
+What’s here is actually an “ensemble” of four castles, built to defend against the Bavarians and to bottle up the strategic Via Claudia trade route, which cut through the Alps as it connected Italy and Germany.
 The ruins of Ehrenberg Castle proper, a 13th-century rock pile, provide a super opportunity to let your imagination off its leash.
 Hike up 30 minutes from the parking lot in the valley for a great view from your own private ruins.
 The trail is well-marked and has well-groomed gravel, but it's quite steep, and once you reach the castle itself, you'll want good shoes to scramble over the uneven stairs.